cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_api.md

 * Read the JES output of a job
 * Read the contents of a DD of a job

-## TSO Command API

-The Compuware Topaz API provides users with methods to programmatically submit TSO commands The following actions are provided regarding TSO commands

-  * Execute a TSO command

 ## z/OS User Program API

 The Compuware Topaz API provides users with methods to programmatically launch and communicate with their own z/OS programs.